GeotrekCE/Geotrek-admin/docs/usage/apis.rst

    **Filtering data**

-   Data can be filtered through those parameters:
+   Data can be filtered through these parameters:

    - ``language`` : API language (see :envvar:`Commons parameters`)